 - Domains - we like for Onlydomains for NZ domains and Namecheap for everything else.
 Also, iwantmyname (NZ company).
 Before buying a domain name, check the Global Brand Database to see what trademarks already exist to avoid any issues down the track.

 - Website optimisation - Google Analytics and Hotjar are our favorite tools.
 Google Analytics is free, Hotjar is free for its basic packages.
 We like Hotjar because of its recording feature, and think GA is something every website should be utilising.

-- Free stock images - This is our go-to resource page.
-Top favorites are Unsplash and Pexels.
+- Free stock images - favourite sites are Unsplash and Pexels.

 - Payments platforms - Braintree or Stripe.
 While Stripe probably has the edge on features, we've heard nothing but good things about Braintree's customer support.